271: Random port libraries

 As a foundation for random-number generation, the well-known (and excellent) SRFI 27 includes both too little and too much.
 On the one hand, it makes no distinction between sources of cryptographic-quality pseudorandom data and sources of the deterministic pseudorandom data sometimes needed for testing and other purposes.
 On the other, it includes forms for defining new random sources and for parameterizing library procedures over them, thus adding avoidable complexity to the specification.

-In this SRFI I take a different tack and try to describe a framework for random-byte generation that adds as little as necessary to the language.
+In this SRFI I take a different tack and try to describe a framework for random-number generation that adds as little as necessary to the language.
 This SRFI:

 Random port states

-In this SRFI I go a step further and propose bytevectors as a common representation of random-port states.
-While this may pose a challenge to adoption (current random source implementations use a wide range of state representations), it has many benefits.
-Bytevectors can be written, read, and compared for equality, which makes them a good vehicle for saving and restoring states.
-We also gain the ability to seed one random port from the output of another, obviating the need for procedures like SRFI 27’s random-source-randomize!.
-(To create a source with a hard-to-predict initial state, simply seed it with a cryptographic-quality port.)
+While these changes may pose a challenge to adoption (current random source implementations use a wide range of state representations and generally can't be initialized from arbitrary bytes), there are benefits.
+We gain the ability to seed one random port from the output of another, obviating the need for procedures like SRFI 27’s random-source-randomize!.
+(To create a source with a hard-to-predict initial state, simply seed it with a randomized port.)

 Why ports?